 If Okinawa is your first overseas PCS destination, you’re going to have questions.
 Probably very specific questions.
-We've published several posts about Japan living and continue with the following helpful information for living both on and off base in Okinawa.
-Be sure to check out these posts:
+We've published several blogs about being stationed in Japan and are continuing on with more helpful information for living both on and off base in Okinawa.

 To put your mind at ease, Jen, the Marine military spouse contributor to this post, shared her firsthand knowledge of how to make the time spent living on the island an experience you’ll never forget.